Maduwz/pause-delivery-opt-batch/README.md

-# pause-delivery-opt-batch
-A simple batch script to pause Delivery Optimization service
-## Pause Delivery Optimization Service
+# StopDoSvc.bat - Pause Delivery Optimization

-This batch file pauses the Windows Delivery Optimization service.
+This batch script stops the **Delivery Optimization** service (`DoSvc`) on Windows.
+This service is responsible for peer-to-peer update sharing used by Windows Update and Microsoft Store.

+## 🛠 What It Does

+- Stops the `DoSvc` service using `net stop`
+- Changes the startup type to `manual` using `sc config`

+## ⚠️ Important Notes

+- Must be run as **Administrator**
+- Only temporarily pauses the service — it may restart after reboot unless disabled permanently.
+- Disabling this service may affect Windows Update delivery performance.

-### How to use:
+## 💻 How to Use

-1. Right click the file
+1. Right-click `StopDoSvc.bat`
 2. Select **Run as Administrator**

-**File**: `pause_delivery_opt.bat`
+3. Press an